 Edgar B. Stern Jr. (1922 - 2008)

-Edgar Stern is an extraordinary visionary, and the ski industry—particularly in Utah—is the beneficiary.
+Edgar Stern was an extraordinary visionary, and the ski industry—particularly in Utah—is the beneficiary.
 In 1971, with his usual foresight, he acquired 7,000 acres in Park City, Utah, that included what was then Treasure Mountain Resort (later Park City ski area), as well as other properties.

 It was these other properties that eventually became Deer Valley Resort, where Edgar Stern realized his dream of combining the sport of skiing with the service, food and amenities of a fine hotel.
 Deer Valley Resort opened December 26, 1981.
 The business philosophy that has come to be known as the “Deer Valley Difference” includes such amenities as valet ski service, parking lot shuttles, on-site child care, complimentary ski check, immaculately groomed and uncrowded ski slopes, and the finest on-mountain cuisine to be found anywhere.